 The root cause of my impatience stemmed from an insatiable perfectionism, internal pressure to get more done, and an overwhelming sense that I wasn’t enough.

-If I’m rushing through life now, I know there’s power in taking a step back and requesting to see things differently—there’s a huge potential to shift away from impatience and back to peace.Whenever you're impatient, paint a peaceful picture in your head; keep painting until you're… Click To Tweet
+If I’m rushing through life now, I know there’s power in taking a step back and requesting to see things differently—there’s a huge potential to shift away from impatience and back to peace.Whenever you're impatient, paint a peaceful picture in your head; keep painting until you're there.
+Click To Tweet

 Here’s a great guide to becoming patient, which offers exercises to help you identify the root cause of your impatience.